Just the FAQs

 Is there an overall design committee?
 A design committee for the ladies' locker room?

-Given we do not yet have a project, there has not yet been a discussion re: a design committee.
+Given we do not yet have a project, there has not yet been a discussion regarding a design committee.

 Will the members see the entire design, including interiors, before being asked to vote?

-There will be no interior designs until the membership votes to approve a project.
+There will be no interior designs until the membership votes to approve the project.

 After club arrival and going up the entrance stairs, the new banquet entrance and stair/walkway to the member entrance are open-air and exposed to the elements.
 Will this work in inclement weather?